STRUCTURES OF THE AIRWAY

 LARYNX: The larynx (voice box) is a cartilage and ligament based structure that contains the vocal cords in humans.
 It is situated directly above the trachea and makes up the lowest part of the upper respiratory tract.
 It is important to know that the larynx is made up of the thyroid cartilage and the cricoid cartilage.
 There is also a structure known as the epiglottis that covers the top of the larynx.

 Thyroid/Cricoid cartilage: The larynx and its vocal cords are made up of and supported by cartilage, these can be felt in the anterior neck and are commonly called the "adam's apple."
-The thyroid cartilage superior (above) the cricoid cartilage.
+The thyroid cartilage is superior (above) to the cricoid cartilage.

 Epiglottis: The epiglottis is a flap of cartilage at the root of the tongue that covers the opening to the trachea during swallowing and prevents food or liquid from entering.
-While swallowing, the epiglottis closes off the airway and ensures food/liquid move into the esophagus.
+While swallowing, the epiglottis closes off the airway and ensures food/liquid moves into the esophagus.

 GLOTTIS: The glottis is a slit in the base of the trachea, ringed by the vocal cords.
 Speech is accomplished through air movement over the vocal cords and the expansion and contraction of the glottis.